-The Group has lease contracts for certain of its office properties, machinery, motor vehicles and office equipment used in its operations.
+The Group has lease contracts for certain of its properties, machinery, motor vehicles and office equipment used in its operations.
 Lump sum payments were made upfront to acquire the leased land from the owners with lease periods of 50 years, and no ongoing payments will be made under the terms of these land leases.
-Leases of office properties generally have lease terms between 2 months and 36 months, while motor vehicles generally have lease terms of 3 years.
+Leases of properties generally have lease terms between 3 months and 60 months (2020: between 2 months and 36 months), while motor vehicles generally have lease terms of 3 years.
 Machinery and office equipment generally have lease terms of 12 months or less and/or are individually of low value.